-11.9 Analog Outputs
+8.9 Analog Outputs

-NOTE: Refer to the datasheet for XL4 OCS model you are using for details on jumper settings.
-The HE-XC1E6 does not require jumpers and only requires a configuration parameter in Cscape.
+NOTE: Refer to the datasheet for XL7 OCS model being used for details on jumper settings.

-The analog outputs on XL4 OCS devices provide high-resolution voltage or current outputs.
+The analog outputs on XL7 OCS devices provide high-resolution voltage or current outputs.
 The voltage or current selection is controlled with jumpers and configuration settings in Cscape.